HunterAP23/VATS/README.md

 The lines, axes, and graph labels will all be scaled differently depending on the resolution.

-For example, using an AMD Ryzen 3700X, these were my encoding times for a 521 frame some resolutions and DPI values:
+For example, using an AMD Ryzen 3700X, these were my encoding times for a 521 frame video with different resolutions and DPI values:
 Resolution | DPI | Effective Video Resolution | Encode Time 720p | 100 | 1280x720 | 0H : 0M : 6.63S
 720p | 300 | 3840x2160p | 0H : 0M : 36.16S